trueadm/ripple/README.md

 pnpm i --save-dev vite-plugin-ripple
 ```

+You can see a working example in the [playground demo app](https://github.com/trueadm/ripple/tree/main/playground).

 ### Mounting your app

 You can use the `mount` API from the `ripple` package to render your Ripple component, using the `target`